blueyeco/hub-api/sections/javascript-sdk.md

 <img src="http://hub.blueye.com/img/fb_app_settings.png" />

-Once the steps above are complete, you can use the API calls below to obtain information about the current Facebook users.
+Once the steps above are complete, you can use the API calls below to obtain information about the current Facebook user.

 #### Basic Facebook User Info